Arc the Lad III: Plot

 After some time pass, a job order came from the committee of the tournament.
 It is to safeguard the prize kept inside a nobleman's house in Parute city.
 As predicted, the Academy did come and wish to snatch the prize.
 A battle ensues and Alec emerges victorious.
-The chairman of the committee is none other than Gruga himself, after taking advice from Leshalkt to keep the statue in the Rochefort's manor and had Alec's party to guard it.
+The chairman of the committee is than Gruga himself, after taking advice from Leshalkt to keep the statue in the Rochefort's manor and had Alec's party to guard it.
 Not long after the incident, a job came from Leshalt in order to ask Alec to safeguard the Aura stone on the statue and keep it in the safe beneath the item society building.
 Then Leshalt told Alec that he might know who's the mastermind behind the academy.
 It appears that it was his old colleague from the time of the disaster.
 After Alec and his party leave the house, the Professor (leader of the academy), whose name later revealed to be Ludwig, and Sharon enter Leshalt's retreat.
 The professor's trying to ask Leshalt to join his cause, which he decline.
 He then go as far as to detain Leshalt as he would be an obstacle for his goal.

-Back in the city, Alec is trying to convince Gruga to handing him the prize.
+Back in the city, Alec is trying to convince Gruga to hand him the prize.
 But Gruga told Alec that he should win the tournament to get the prize and enlist him in the battle.
-Much to their surprise, Velhart suddenly ask for admittance of the tournament as a participant.
+Much to their surprise, Velhart - who previously said he wouldn't participate without Gruga - enters the tournament.
 Seeing how Velhart used to say that he won't participate without Gruga in the line makes Alec and his friend curious about the sudden change of heart.
-In the tournament, Alec battles a lot of worthy opponent, starting from Leegle, a hunter he asked to protect his village from bandits at the beginning of the story, to Velhart, as the best swordsman in Parute, and eventually won all the matches.
+In the tournament, Alec battles a series of opponent, concluding with Velhart, eventually winning all the matches.

-When the prize was about to be given to Alec, Velhart suddenly snatches the statue and run away.
-Alec and crew pursue him only to see that Velhart has aligned himself with the academy.
-They followed Velhart to the academy's headquarter in Parute desert.
-Upon reaching there, they learn that Velhart is actually trying to steal the goddess statue to save his brother Leshalt from the academy's captive.
+When the prize was about to be awarded, Velhart suddenly snatches the statue and runs away.
+Alec and crew pursue him, learning that Velhart has aligned himself with the academy.
+They follow Velhart to the academy's headquarters in Parute desert.
+Upon arriving, they learn that Velhart is actually trying to steal the goddess statue to save his brother Leshalt from the academy's captivity.
 They set to double the aura stone Velhart brought, and the process was halted by Leshalt, which causes him to be killed by Seville of the Academy.
 Enraged by his brother's murder, Velhart join forces with Alec to chase off the Professor only to find out he had escaped.